Apero (F1) Tomato Seed

 Take advantage of our overstock position!
 Exceptional flavor and foliar disease resistance.

 This high-yielding cross between a grape and cherry produces 15-20 gm., oval fruits with very sweet, rich flavor.
-Leaf mold tolerant plants are well adapted to hoophouse or field conditions.
-Beautiful, uniform fruits.
-Compared to BHN 624, which it replaces, Apero is tastier, more economical, and provides a better disease resistance package.
-High resistance to fusarium wilt, nematodes, tobacco mosaic virus; intermediate resistance to leaf mold.
+Leaf mold and TMV resistance provide insurance for the hoophouse grower.
+High resistance to Fusarium wilt, nematodes, tobacco mosaic virus; intermediate resistance to leaf mold.
 Indeterminate.
 Avg.
 250,000 seeds/lb.
 Packet: 15 seeds.